arsuq/TestSurface/README.md

 ## Description

-This lib defines an interface, command line arguments parser and a simple printing utilities, as well as a test discovery and runner.
+The lib defines a testing contract, provides a command line arguments parser, a simple printing utility and a test runner.
 In order to use the runner one has to implement the ITestSurface interface:

 ```csharp
 public interface ITestSurface